appfeat/gup/README.md

 ## Configuration

-gup stores its settings in Git config:
+gitgo stores its settings in Git config:

-- `gup.model`   – selected LLM model
+- `gitgo.model`   – selected LLM model
-- `gup.timeout` – AI request timeout (seconds)
+- `gitgo.timeout` – AI request timeout (seconds)

 These settings are repository-local and do not affect other projects.